mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

 All code highlighting has been moved to the top of the stylesheet.
 Feel free to fork and customize to your liking.

+## Readability

+You can adjust the line height for the Elements/Sources Tab, Find, and Console interfaces.
+It's the first set of selectors in the stylesheet.
+[More info...](https://github.com/mauricecruz/chrome-devtools-zerodarkmatrix-theme/issues/29)

+Thanks to @orloxx for the suggestion.

 ## Animations

 Animations may cause performance issues depending on the power of your machine.
 If you notice any issues, you can simply delete the animation section from the stylesheet.